Starting with Python

 Now that we have our environment and packages set up, how do we actually use them?
 Sure, we could type Python commands directly in the terminal… but let’s be honest, that would be tedious and inefficient for any serious work!

-What we need is an IDE – and our choice is Spyder!
-Spyder is a powerful scientific IDE built specifically for scientists, engineers, and data analysts.
+What we need is an IDE – and our choice is Positron!
+Positron is a powerful scientific IDE (a fork of Vs Code for the nerds out there) built specifically for scientists, engineers, and data analysts.
 With features like variable exploration, integrated plotting, and excellent debugging tools, it’s perfect for writing and running Python code efficiently.

-Once installed, you can launch Spyder.
+Once installed, you can launch Positron.
 Here it is in all its glory:

 That’s it—now any code you run will execute within the environment you selected.
 Well done!